Tycho

 If status is false, the simulation has failed.
 You can print the full simulation output for detailed failure information.

 1. Execute the swap: Performs the swap on-chain using your real funds.
-The process involves performing an approval (for permit2) and a swap transaction.
-You'll receive transaction hashes and statuses like:
+The process performs an approval (for permit2) and a swap transaction.
+You'll receive transaction hashes and statuses like this:

 Executing by performing an approval (for permit2) and a swap transaction...